Facebook to face more scrutiny from Congress on Libra

 On Tuesday, the Facebook executive overseeing the project, David Marcus, was grilled by the Senate Banking Committee on the possible risks posed by Libra to data privacy, consumer protections and money laundering controls.
 Senator Sherrod Brown, the top Democrat on the panel, said the currency plan was "delusional."

-Facebook has been on the defense against a backlash over mishandling user data and not doing enough to prevent Russian interference in the 2016 U.S. presidential election.
+Facebook has been on the defence against a backlash over mishandling user data and not doing enough to prevent Russian interference in the 2016 US presidential election.

 Marcus, who was president of PayPal from 2012 to 2014, will testify before Congress again on Wednesday, this time before the Democrat-controlled House Financial Services Committee.